Apache Tomcat Content Pack

 Requirements

-• The supported log delivery is via Filebeat with Graylog Sidecar.
+• Log delivery via Filebeat with Graylog Sidecar.

-• The pack only supports Ubuntu and Linux versions with the same path and file structure.
+• Pack supports Ubuntu and Linux versions with the same path and file structure.

-• The pack only supports the standard log folder for Ubuntu.
+• Only the standard Tomcat log folder for Ubuntu is supported.

 Stream Configuration